Data protection statement

 7. Your right to know

-We'll be happy to tell you, subject to the relevant legal provisions, what personal details we store on you.
-If there's anything you'd like to know, please get in touch with Roland Berger Strategy Consultants' data protection officer ().
+Subject to the relevant legal provision, we'll be happy to tell you what personal details we store on you, to correct your personal details or delete them unless we are obliged to keep your data for legal reasons.
+If there's anything you'd like to know, please get in touch with Roland Berger Strategy Consultants' data protection officer.
 And please remember, you'll need to prove who you are before we can give you any information.

 The security of your data is important to us: so all the areas of our website where you can actively input data use encryption systems such as SSL (Secure Socket Layer) to protect your data against being accessed by unauthorized third parties.